l0k18/legacy/README.md

     qt5 (select all when asked which packages to install)

 This branch of the repository only the linux build has been tested and there is a script in the `src/` directory called `linux-build.sh` which builds everything, installs the desktop files for the GUI wallet and then cleans up after itself.

+The installer also places a systemd service file to run the parallelcoin client as a service.
+Note that if it is running this way the Qt client will refuse to run without further configuration (maybe?)